laurapacilio/laurapacilio.github.io/resume.md

 **Technical Writer II** &#124; Sep 2018 – Jul 2019
 - Designed and wrote end-user documentation for an internal suite of mapping applications, including on-boarding, inline help, and user manuals.
 - Led visual and information design of internal department wiki and collaborated with 10+ teams to gather and refine content.
-- Pair programmed to implement in-app documentation features, such as tooltip on-boarding tours and dynamic help content.
 - Collaborated with engineering, testing, and management to coordinate and standardize documentation efforts.
 - Conducted user research to determine information needs and test the clarity and completeness of documentation.